nasserhaji/HistoricalBookCovers/README.md

     console.error("Error getting book info:", error);
   });
   ```
+## Arabic Documents
+In addition to the main `HistoricalBookCovers` contract, we have also developed an additional contract called `ArabicDocuments`.
+This contract is designed to allow for the creation and storage of Arabic documents associated with tokens on the `HistoricalBookCovers` contract.

+To use the `ArabicDocuments` contract, you will need to deploy it to the blockchain along with the `HistoricalBookCovers` contract.
+Once deployed, you can call the `addDocument` function on the `ArabicDocuments` contract to associate a document URI with a specific token ID on the `HistoricalBookCovers` contract.
+You can then use the `getDocument` function on the `ArabicDocuments` contract to retrieve the document URI associated with a specific token ID.

+For more information on the `ArabicDocuments` contract and how to use it, please refer to the separate document titled [ArabicDocuments.md](ArabicDocuments.md)ArabicDocuments.md in this repository.

+## Conclusion
+The `HistoricalBookCovers` contract and the `ArabicDocuments` contract provide a simple way to represent and store historical book covers and associated documents on the blockchain.
+They can be easily integrated into your smart contract project and customized to fit your specific use case.
 ## Contributing
 We welcome contributions to the HistoricalBookCovers project!
 If you'd like to contribute, please fork the repository and create a new branch for your changes.
 Once you've made your changes, submit a pull request and we'll review it as soon as possible.